AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 - encrypts your traffic and makes contents inaccessible to scammers
 - lets you configure where to use VPN and where not to (exclusions feature)

 The next advantage of AdGuard VPN for iOS is our own VPN protocol.
 It is extremely difficult to detect compared to other VPN protocols, and it is stable even with a poor Internet connection.
-You can [read more](/general/adguard-vpn-protocol) about the AdGuard VPN protocol.
+You can [read more here](/general/adguard-vpn-protocol) about the AdGuard VPN protocol.

 ## How to use AdGuard VPN for iOS